 Most patients seek treatment because of pain or a reduction in athletic performance.
-Back pain, knee pain, shoulder pain and neck pain are the most common complaints we see; however, our solution is not limited to the area of the complaint.
-We do not typically attract patients who’s primary complaints are related to allergies, digestive problems, sleep disorders or other internal conditions; however, many of these symptoms can be improved through balancing the structures of the body.
+Back pain, knee pain, shoulder pain and neck pain are the most common complaints we see; however, our solutions are not limited to the area of the complaint.
+We do not typically attract patients whose primary complaints are related to allergies, digestive problems, sleep disorders or other internal conditions; however, many of these symptoms can be improved through balancing the structures of the body.

 Q: What should I expect on my Initial Visit?

-A: Your first visit will include a complete health history, as well as a Structural Elements™ Treatment or Structural Elements™ Deep Tissue Restoration.
+A: Your first visit will include a complete health history, as well as an (se)® Treatment or (se)® Deep Tissue Restoration.
 Every visit includes postural assessment before and after intervention.
-Every visit will include hands on Manual Therapy, which relates to any modality that uses the hands or tools to manipulate the length and tension of the myofascia, muscles, tendons and ligaments.
+Every visit will also include hands-on manual therapy, which relates to any modality that uses the hands or tools to manipulate the length and tension of the myofascial, muscles, tendons and ligaments.

-Because we are a “cash based” practice, we are able to treat the whole body as the unique dynamic system that it is, rather than being limited to the site of pain and restricted to only applying modalities that will be reimbursed by insurance.
-We often find solutions for low back pain by treating the foot and ankle.
+Because we are a “cash-based” practice, we are able to treat the whole body as the unique dynamic system that it is, rather than being limited to the site of pain and restricted to only applying modalities that will be reimbursed by insurance.
+For example, we often find solutions for low back pain by treating the foot and ankle.
 We find solutions for foot and ankle pain by correcting the alignment of the pelvis.

 Q: Is there any difference between Acupuncture and Dry Needling?

 Acupuncture is simply the puncturing of the skin with small, solid filiform needles.
 The intention of why you are puncturing the skin with these needles is the difference.
-Dry Needling is Acupuncture.
-Dry Needling is not, however, Traditional Chinese Medicine.
-Dry Needling simply refers to the puncture of the skin with small solid filiform needles, opposed to injection therapy, which uses a hypodermic needle to inject a substance.
-Typically, Dry Needling is used to target trigger points that are found in the myofascial system, often at the neuro-muscular bundle.
-The same points are needled by Acupuncturists for the treatment of musculoskeletal pain.
+Dry needling is acupuncture.
+Dry needling is not, however, Traditional Chinese medicine.
+Dry needling simply refers to the puncture of the skin with small solid filiform needles as opposed to injection therapy, which uses a hypodermic needle to inject a substance.
+Typically, dry needling is used to target trigger points that are found in the myofascial system, often at the neuromuscular bundle - the same points are needled by acupuncturists for the treatment of musculoskeletal pain.

 Q: Do you accept insurance?

-The reason we are “cash based” is that we feel strongly about offering the best care possible.
-When treating in a traditional “insurance based” practice, you are limited to only treating according to what modalities will be reimbursed for a given diagnosis.
+The reason we are “cash-based” is that we feel strongly about offering the best care possible.
+When treating in a traditional “insurance-based” practice, you are limited to only treating according to what modalities will be reimbursed for a given diagnosis.
 We feel that the body is a whole, intricate and dynamic system.
-The body functions kinetically and is not collection of parts that can be isolated and treated independently.
+The body functions kinetically and is not a collection of parts that can be isolated and treated independently.

 Q: How many treatments should I expect to need?

-We use semi-ridged materials such as cork and foam to achieve support as well as flexibility.
+We use semi-rigid materials such as cork and foam to achieve support as well as flexibility.
 It is critical to provide support when the foot is in stance phase, but allow the foot to move naturally into and out of stance phase.
 Rigid materials, such as hard plastic, do provide support, but lack the flexibility required for natural mechanics.
-If the materials are too ridged, the foot must adapt by adding external rotation in order to get off of the device.
+If the materials are too rigid, the foot must adapt by adding external rotation in order to get off of the device.
 This compensation will show as added stress higher up the chain and places stress on the knees and hips.